Only Send What You Need: Learning to Communicate Efficiently in Federated Multilingual Machine Translation: Experimental Results

 \subsection{Translation Performance Evaluation}

-Table~\ref{tb:bleu_score} presents the SacreBLEU results of the translation task for both datasets.
-In the first section, we observe that the centralized method outperforms PMFL methods, as we would expect; on the other hand, it compromises data privacy by not preserving individual client data confidentiality.
-Further, the performance decrease of PMFL from IID to non-IID FL training reveals the challenges in the practical NMT scenario of clients having only single language directions.
+Table~\ref{tb:bleu_score} and ~\ref{tb:comet_score} present the SacreBLEU and COMET results of the translation task for both MTNT and UNMT datasets.
+In the first section of the tables, we observe that the centralized method outperforms PMFL methods, as we would expect; on the other hand, it compromises data privacy by not preserving individual client data confidentiality.
+Further, the performance decrease of every method from IID to non-IID FL training reveals the challenges in the practical NMT scenario of clients having only single language directions.
+Figure~\ref{fig:converg} shows the challenge of training FL algorithm under Non-IID data distribution.
+We can see that our method, trained under the IID setting, achieves a good translation compared to the ground truth by round 9.
+However, when trained under the Non-IID setting, our method requires 17 communication rounds to achieve comparable results.
+The result obtained at round 9 for our method trained under the Non-IID setting shows that the model has not yet converged, resulting in chaotic translations with mixed languages.

 By randomly sending the model parameters, RandSend achieves the lowest performance among all methods for both IID and non-IID FL.
 Compared with our MetaSend methods, we see that the DP methods face challenges.
-The significant performance improvements of \system over DP show the advantage of modeling an adaptive sending threshold based on the norm difference distribution.
+The significant performance improvements of {\texttt{MetaSend}} over DP show the advantage of modeling an adaptive sending threshold based on the norm difference distribution.
 Moreover, our MAML-learned threshold learns what to send during communication to better optimize the NMT task.
 Note that this threshold is dynamic and can adapt to different norm difference distributions in each round.
-Specifically, our \system method achieves average sacreBLEU improvements of 3.9 and 3.4 points over DP on IID and non-IID data, respectively.
+Specifically, our {\texttt{MetaSend}} method achieves average sacreBLEU improvements of 3.9 and 3.4 points over DP on IID and non-IID data, respectively.